48 channel DMX dimmer pack (Version 2!) for LEDs and most

 44fps.

-- LED connection headers are a unique "pluggable" design: they can
+- LED connection headers are a unique "pluggable" design: they

-from the board, wires added/removed, then plugged back in.
-They
+can be unplugged from the board, wires added/removed, then

-can be plugged in two ways: such that the wires exit up out of the
+that the wires exit up out of the board (shown in in picture) or

-board (shown in in picture) or more conventionally parallel to the
+more conventionally parallel to the board.
+This allows for

-board.
-This allows for much easier installation and for moving
+much easier installation and for moving installations, since the

-installations, since the board and the LEDs are easily
+board and the LEDs are easily separated.

 - Board electronics runs from 6-15V DC @ 125mA with LEDs off and

-protected.
-Contact me if 75% or more LEDs will be full on for
+75% or more LEDs will be full on for more than 30 seconds at a

-than 30 seconds at a time and you are using more than 9V, as there are
+time and you are using more than 9V, as there are thermal

-regulated power supply is suggested; cheap
+concerns.
+A regulated power supply is suggested; cheap

-"wall-wart" supplies typically output several volts higher than their specification, so
+"wall-wart" supplies typically output several volts higher than their

-a garden-variety "12V" wall-wart may put out 15V or more.
-This
+specification, so a garden-variety "12V" wall-wart may put out

-may damage the board.
-Feel free to ask me about suitable power
+15V or more.
+This may damage the board.
+Feel free to

-supplies or how to tell if yours will work safely.
+ask me about suitable power supplies or how to tell if yours

-- The DMX and DC power input have plated input holes on the board
+- The DMX and DC power input have plated input holes on the

-the board if desired.
+directly soldered to the board if desired.

 - 11 of these boards can be run from a single DMX source, so a